-- Cost – on-site truck fleet detailing is considerably less expensive than mobile detailing.
+On-site truck fleet detailing is a bit less expensive than mobile truck fleet detailing.
 All you have to do is take your fleet to the site and return to collect it once the job is complete.
-You won’t have to pay for travel costs, gas money, food expenses, etc. which come with mobile detailing.
+You won’t have to pay for travel costs, gas money, food expenses, etc. which sometimes come with mobile detailing.

 Mobile Truck Fleet Detailing